vsueiro/cim102/2023/fall/README.md

 ## Course Description

-In this class, students will familiarize themselves with the disciplines of user experience (UX) and interaction design (IxD), including design principles, postures, patterns, and visual design concepts specific to designing interactive digital products.
-Students will learn how to use a digital prototyping tool in order first to design low-fidelity, structural wireframes and then turn them into high-fidelity interactive prototypes.
+In this class, students will familiarize themselves with the disciplines of user experience (UX) and interaction design (IxD), including design principles, postures, patterns and visual design concepts specific to designing interactive digital products.
+Students will learn how to use a digital prototyping tool in order to first design low fidelity, structural wireframes and then turn them into high fidelity interactive prototypes.

 ### Course Goals